EnigmaDragons/LDJam55/guides/unity-design-guidelines.md

 ## Code Style Conventions

-- All editor fields should be private, camel-cased `[SerializeField] private Type name = default`
 - All properties should be Pascal-cased `public string Name { get; }`
 - All methods should be Pascal-cased `public void Execute()`
 - Don't use code regions